 The Delta faucet, introduced in 1954, made use of a ball valve developed by Landis H. Perry and Alex Manoogian, and it became an instant hit because it made the water temperature easier to control.
 Today, Delta is known primarily for this single-handle faucet type.
 Finally, in the 1970s, Wolvering Brass introduced the even more reliable and controllable ceramic-disk faucet.
 Cartridges and ceramic disks have since been incorporated into two-handle faucets, but ball-valve faucets all have only one handle.

 One more type of valve has come on the playing field in conjunction with touchless kitchen faucet technology.
-A touchless faucet has a motion sensor that sends a signal to an electromagnetic solenoid valve, which, as Handyman Tips explains, is made of a material resembling rubber.
+A touchless faucet has a motion sensor that sends a signal to an electromagnetic solenoid valve, which is made of a material resembling rubber.
 When the sensor sends a signal, an electric charge from a battery or transformer opens the valve, and when the signal stops, a spring closes it.

 Which Kitchen Sink Faucet Is Best?

 Valve type isn't a primary consideration when choosing a kitchen faucet — with one exception.
 Two-handle faucets with compression valves have largely outlived their usefulness, partly because they tend to get squeaky with age and partly because they can't have an easy-to-operate lever handle because the lever bumps against the wall.
 Compression faucets are impractical given the easy access to a double- or single-handle kitchen faucet that is just as reliable and doesn't require much effort to operate.

 Given the simple job of faucets as water dispensers, the best one is probably the one that meets most of your preferences.
 You'll want to consider: